ThisIsRoy/Algorithmic-Thinking-Projects/readme.md

 ### 5. Evolutionary Trees
 Calculates the NNI neighbors of an evolutionary tree and uses them along with a random restart algorithm to find the optimum DNA sequence for the tree's internal nodes.
 Analyzes the effects of more restarts vs longer searches per restart on various types of trees.

+### 6. Part-of-Speech Tagging
+Implement the Viterbi algorithm to analyze sentences as a Hidden Markov Model and label words in sentence with their correct part-of-speech.
+Calculates tags using both bigram and trigram methods.